curvelogic/eucalypt.old/docs/index.md

 guiding development.
 It is highly subject to change and perpetually at risk of destruction.
 In short, go away and come back later. </span>

-Eucalypt is a tool, and a small language, for generating and transforming structured data formats like YAML and JSON.
+Eucalypt is a tool, and a little language, for generating and transforming structured data formats like YAML and JSON.

 If you currently use text-based templating to process these formats or